 Thoughts From Points Panda

-Among the Big 3 U.S. carriers, it’s only American and United that has a separate lounge for business class passengers.
-Delta doesn’t have a business-class-only lounge because it allows economy passengers to have access to Delta Sky Clubs as long as they have Delta Medallion Status.
+Among the Big 3 U.S. carriers, it’s only American and United that have separate lounges for business class passengers.
+Delta doesn’t have a business-class-only lounge because it allows both premium economy and standard economy passengers to have access to Delta Sky Clubs provided they have Delta Medallion Status.

 United’s Polaris Lounges does not have a scheduled reopening date as of the moment, but even if they reopen, outbound and inbound business-class Hawaii flights still don’t have lounge access.
 It’s worth mentioning that United brought back hot meals on their Hawaii flights but American Airlines is still the better option with their new lounge policy.